Achilles Papapetrou

-Achilles Papapetrou (Αχιλλέας Νικολάου Παπαπέτρου; February 2, 1907 – August 12, 1997) was a Greek theoretical physicist, who contributed to the general theory of relativity.
+Achilles Papapetrou (Αχιλλέας Νικολάου Παπαπέτρου; February 2, 1907 – August 12, 1997) was a Greek theoretical physicist who contributed to the general theory of relativity.
 He is known for the Mathisson–Papapetrou–Dixon equations, the Majumdar–Papapetrou solution, and the Weyl−Lewis−Papapetrou coordinates of gravity theory.

 He worked on exact solutions of Einstein's field equations and long sought a solution for rotating masses, which, however, were only found by Roy Kerr.
-Papapetrou was then the first who recognized and jubilantly welcomed Kerr's breakthrough announced at the Texas Symposium on Relativistic Astrophysics, Dallas, December 1963.
+Papapetrou was then the first who recognized and welcomed Kerr's breakthrough announced at the Texas Symposium on Relativistic Astrophysics, Dallas, December 1963.

 Early life and education

 Papapetrou was born in Irakleia Serres in Northern Greece (Macedonia province), on February 2, 1907.
 His father was a schoolteacher.
 During World War I, his family was deported from Serres, but returned at the end of the war.

 From 1925, Papapetrou studied mechanical and electrical engineering at the National Technical University of Athens, graduating in 1930.
 While a student, he was an assistant in the mathematics department, and he started work as an engineer.